....loading

 The Maslach Burnout Inventory (MBI) is a valuable tool that has been refined over decades to identify burnout.
 By scoring employees on the three dimensions of burnout, the MBI distinguishes between those exposed to chronic work-related stress and those who are simply disengaged.

-It's important to recognize that burnout, unlike general work dissatisfaction, involves a mental load that can drain the efficacy of high-performing staff without regular breaks.
+It's important to recognise that burnout, unlike general work dissatisfaction, involves a mental load that can drain the efficacy of high-performing staff without regular breaks.
 Mental fuel is a finite resource, and both the mind and body require sufficient rest to function effectively.

 A recent study conducted by researchers at George Mason University demonstrated the benefits of breaks.
 Two groups of students were assigned a detailed task for 45 minutes, with one group given a short 5-minute break halfway.
-Surprisingly, all students in the group with the break significantly outperformed their counterparts who sustained performance without a break.

 The cost of burnout and the value of rest